Gradual C0: Symbolic Execution for Gradual Verification: 's Design and Implementation

-The goals of \predicate{consume} are 3-fold: 1) given a symbolic state $\sigma$ and formula $\gphi$, check whether $\gphi$ is established by $\sigma$, \ie $\gphiImplies{\gphi_{\sigma}}{\gphi}$ where $\gphi_{\sigma}$ is the formula which represents the state $\sigma$, 2) produce and collect run-time checks that are minimally sufficient for $\sigma$ to establish $\gphi$ soundly, \ie the red and green highlighting in \fig~\ref{fig:insertLast-segv}, and 3) remove accessibility predicates and predicates that are asserted in $\gphi$ from $\sigma$.
-The rules for \predicate{consume} are described in great detail in supplement \S\ref{sec:appendix-consume}.
-We give an abstract description here.
+Then, the two functions work together to accomplish the aforementioned goals.
 For the first and second goals, heap chunks representing accessibility predicates and predicates in $\gphi$ are looked up in the heap $h$ and optimistic heap $\oh$ from $\sigma$.
 When $\sigma$ is precise, the heap chunks must be in $h$ or verification fails.
 If $\sigma$ is imprecise, then the heap chunks are always justified either by the heaps or imprecision.
-Run-time checks for accessibility predicates or predicates that are verified by imprecision are collected in $\sigma.\rchecks$.
-Clauses in $\gphi$ containing logical expressions are first evaluated to a symbolic value $t$, and then $t$ is checked against $\sigma$'s path condition $\pi$.
+Run-time checks for heap chunks that are verified by imprecision are collected in $\sigma.\rchecks$.
+The \predicate{consume'} rule for $\phiAcc{e.f}$ (and the rule for $\phiAcc{p(\overline{e})}$ which is similar) supports this functionality by calling \predicate{heap-rem-acc} (defined in Appendix \fig~\ref{fig:heap-add-rem}) for the look-up, assigning the boolean results to $b_1$ and $b_2$, and then using them in \ttt{if-then-else} and \ttt{else-if} casing.
+The blue highlighting in the $\isimp$ is \ttt{true} case in the aforementioned rule handles the run-time checks.
+Clauses in $\gphi$ containing logical expressions are first evaluated to a symbolic value $t$, which is then checked against $\sigma$'s path condition $\pi$.
 If $\sigma$ is precise, then $\phiImplies{\pcall{\pi}}{t}$ must hold (\ie the constraints in $\pi$ prove $t$) or verification fails.
 In contrast, when $\sigma$ is imprecise, $\bigwedge \pcall{\pi} \wedge t$ must hold (\ie $t$ does not contradict constraints in $\pi$) otherwise verification fails.
 In this case, a run-time check is added to $\sigma.\rchecks$ for the set of residual symbolic values in $t$ that cannot be proved statically by $\pi$.
-Finally, fields used in $\gphi$ must have corresponding heap chunks in $h$ when $\sigma$ and $\gphi$ are precise; otherwise when $\sigma$ is imprecise or $\gphi$ is imprecise, field access is always justified either by the heaps or by imprecision.
+The \predicate{consume'} rules for expressions and symbolic values implement this behavior.
+The call to \predicate{assert} (defined in Appendix \fig~\ref{fig:check-assert-funcs}) checks $t$ against $\pi$ and returns the result and any residual symbolic values.
+Note, \predicate{assert} uses \predicate{diff} from Appendix \S\ref{sec:appendix-diff-translate} to compute the residuals.
+The part highlighted in blue adds the run-time check for the residuals to the state.
+Finally, fields used in $\gphi$ must have corresponding heap chunks in $h$ when $\sigma$ and $\gphi$ are precise; otherwise when $\sigma$ or $\gphi$ are imprecise, field access can be justified by either the heaps or imprecision.
 A run-time check containing an accessibility predicate for the field is added to $\sigma.\rchecks$ when imprecision is relied on.
+This is all handled by the second argument $f_{\qm}$ to \predicate{consume'} and \predicate{eval-c} called by \predicate{consume'} on expressions.